School Consolidation

 Criteria for Recommendations

-Please note, for a smooth transition, in the 2025-2026 school year, families will have the option to apply to transfer to any other school in the district of their choice, subject to school capacity.
+Please note, for a smooth transition, in the 2025-2026 school year, families will have the option to apply to

 Process and Timeline